-We’ve searched high and low for a vegan solid shampoo bar that’s eco-friendly and also makes your hair happy.
-It was a tough tangle, but hair we are (pun intended) with five super suggestions that will make your lovely locks (and weary wallet) twist and shout!
+We’ve searched high and low for a vegan shampoo bars that are eco-friendly and also make your hair happy.
+It was a tough tangle, but hair we are (pun intended) with some super suggestions that will make your lovely locks (and weary wallet) twist and shout!

 First of all, have you ever wondered what shampoo bars are actually made of and why they’re different from everyday soap?
-I did!
-I had no idea that there are 3 clear-cut categories of solid shampoo bars:
+We did!
+We had no idea that there are 3 clear-cut categories of vegan shampoo bars:

 The only real difference between shampoo bars and normal, everyday bars of soap you use on your body is the balance of the type and amount of oils or butters in the bar.
 Some bars use more cleansing power in their formula because of the slightly higher amount of oil on the scalp/hair that it has to remove, while others are higher in nourishing oils (like castor oil) and butters to increase the hair’s ability to retain moisture and increase softness.
 A beautiful balance of the two creates a bar that is beneficial for both hair and body.

 The best solid shampoo bars should check off these four basic boxes:

 Your next question might be, “What do I do now?
 How do I use this thing?”